 Hope for the Future?

-Now that CBD has been proven useful in treating seizures and is finally available on the NHS, hopefully once more research is carried out, access to its benefits will be made widely available.
+Now that CBD has been proven useful in treating seizures and is finally available on the NHS, hopefully, once more research is carried out, access to its benefits will be made widely available to help more people affected to access CBD and treat their seizures.

 If you found this helpful, please share.
 And if you have any further questions, please let me know below and I or one of my team will do our best to provide you with answers.